 Overhead Sliding Door

 There are several varieties of sliding door hardware available.
 Hangers that attached to doors on the front come in many types of designs, colors, and finishes with standard wheel bearings and quiet wheel bearings.
-There are also top mount hangers to attach to the top of the door itself to let the aesthetics of the door prevail.
+In addition, there are top mount hangers to attach to the top of the door itself to let the aesthetics of the door prevail.

 Flat tracks can be for interior use, but can also be used in exteriors for deck and hot tub screens, sliding garage doors and gates.
-The steel hardware is offered in different powder coat finishes, from black to bronze or aluminum.
+Richards-Wilcox offers steel hardware in different powder coat finishes, from black to bronze or aluminum.
 Vintage style barn door hardware, often specified for historic building renovations, reinforces the nostalgic feel of a traditional barn door.
 Manufacturers like Richards-Wilcox Hardware offer contemporary styles and reproduce historically accurate styles of hardware.